dart-archive/vm_service_drivers/dart/tool/service.md

   // An isolate has paused at a breakpoint or due to stepping.
   PauseBreakpoint,

+  // An isolate has paused after a service protocol request.
+  PausePostRequest,

   // An isolate has paused due to interruption via pause.
   PauseInterrupted,